LIVE & EAT WILD LEA

 WILD LEA FARM

 Lexi Berko, grew up in the suburbs of Somerset County, in central New Jersey.
 Due to the rapid development in the area it was not until she joined 4-H that she was exposed to agriculture.
 She would continue on to receive her bachelor's degree from Delaware Valley College in Conservation and Wildlife Management.
 While attending college, she began her farming career starting at a local dairy farm and quickly accelerated to working and managing several vegetable and livestock farms in PA and NY.
 After relocating to the Hudson Valley to expand her skill sets, she began Wild Lea Farm with her partner Justin Seelaus.
 In her spare time Lexi enjoys weaving, spinning wool, growing flowers and enjoying nature.
-She has recently enrolled to become a Nutritional Therapy Practitioner to apply her knowledge and love of whole foods into a healthy lifestyle.
+She has recently completed training as a Nutritional Therapy Practitioner and currently enrolled in a professional Herbal Academy, which will allow her to apply her knowledge and love of whole foods into a healthy lifestyle for herself and others

 Justin Seelaus, originally a Montgomery County native from Pennsylvania, grew up in the suburbs of Philadelphia, never truly experiencing the farm life.
 As a bonafide Eagle Scout, he spent much of his youth growing up in the hills and mountains of PA until he received his bachelor's degree from Delaware Valley College in Agronomy and Environmental Sciences.
 While attending college, he began his farming career and quickly accelerated in the field.
 He has worked and managed several organically certified farms in PA and NY and has relocated to the Hudson Valley to expand his skill sets and begin Wild Lea Farm with his partner Lexi Berko.
 In his spare time Justin manages and runs Muscoot Farm and enjoys backpacking, beekeeping and helping others